prestonharberts/biblegateway-to-obsidian/README.md

 ## Usage

 Once you are in the directory containing the script, run `./bg2ob`.
 This will run the bash script.
 Do not copy anything while the program is running.
-See Troubleshooting, below.
+See the Troubleshooting, further below.

 ### Manual changes

-Certain manual changes must be made to the Bible files that cannot be done otherwise (make sure to check the note files for these chapters too):
+Certain manual changes must be made to the Bible files that cannot be done automatically (make sure to check the note files for these chapters too):

 - If wanted, add Psalm introductions and introductions present in other books.
 - If wanted, add the Hebrew letters to Psalms and other Scriptures that use them as headings (add them as level 4).